Southeast Asian-Flavored Cold Noodles with Tempeh

 - 2 tablespoons fresh lime juice

-- 1/4 teaspoon dried hot red pepper flakes, or 1 teaspoon chili powder, or to taste
+- Sriracha sauce or dried hot red pepper flakes, to taste

 - 2 tablespoons natural soy sauce or tamari